-To avoid a late payment penalty, the student's payment must be received in the Office of the Bursar by the due date specified on the bursar account statement.
+To avoid a late payment penalty, the student's payment must be received in the Office of the Bursar by August 10, 2012.

 Refer to the electronic payment instructions available with your account statement for specific information on payment options.